rebudie/Python-Programs/README.md

-# yndexamir
+# Python
-I will upload here all my python programs that i do.
+I will upload here all my python programs I do.
 Nothing really interesting or special